nswdpc/silverstripe-mailgun-sync/README.md

 Messages are handed off to this queued job, which is configured to send after one minute.
 Once delivered, the message parameters are cleared to reduce space used by large messages.

 This job is marked as 'broken' immediately upon an API or other general error.
+Please read the Queued Jobs Health Check documentation to get assistance with Broken job reporting.

 ### TruncateJob

 Use this job to clear out older MailgunEvent webhook records.
+If you don't use webhooks to store events, this job can remain unused.

 ### RequeueJob